Convergence of spatial branching processes to $\alpha$-stable CSBPs: Genealogy of semi-pushed fronts: Branching Brownian motion in an interval

 \subsection{Spectral theory}

-In this section, we recall known facts about the spectral decomposition of the Sturm--Liouville problem \eqref{SLP}.
+We first recall known facts about the spectral decomposition of the Sturm--Liouville problem \eqref{SLP} below.
 For a detailed exposition of the subject, we refer the reader to \cite[Section 4.1]{schertzer2023spectral}.
 A solution of the Sturm--Liouville problem